Workflow Analysis Tree and applying changes

 Starting in Breeze 2025.1, applying changes re-uses saved pixel-prediction data to speed up applying changes in the workflow to images in the project.

-This works by Breeze keeping track of when descriptors are changed in the Analysis Tree and when they last were recomputed for each image.
+This works by Breeze keeping track of when the Analysis Tree is changed and when it last was reapplied to each image.
 If nothing has changed, pixel-predictions are not recomputed which saves time and resources.

-If you want to recompute everything, you can use hold down Ctrl+Shift when clicking the Apply Changes button.
+If you want to recompute everything, you can hold down Ctrl + Shift when clicking the Apply Changes button.

 Real-time workflows

-Workflows can also be run in real-time in using the Continuous mode in Recorder, and from third party code in industrial applications.
-Introduction to Breeze Runtime development
+Workflows can also be run in real-time using the Continuous mode as described in Recorder guide, and from third party code in industrial applications.
+See Introduction to Breeze Runtime development.

 Optional Workflows